Key

 More on the Indigenous Voices Fund

-The Indigenous Voices Fund is made possible through a generous $30,000 multi-year donation ($10,000 per year for three years) from a local resident committed to advancing our community’s reconciliation efforts and inclusion of Indigenous voices.
+The Indigenous Voices Fund is made possible through a generous $30,000 multi-year donation ($10,000 per year for three years) from the Elderberry Fund (Sarah and Dave), who is committed to advancing our community’s reconciliation efforts and inclusion of Indigenous voices.

 We invite Indigenous artists and organizations in the Prince Edward County and Quinte areas to get in touch so we can learn more about your artistic practice and goals, and keep you in the loop about upcoming opportunities.
 Please send an email to Andrea Dawes, Special Initiatives Manager at andrea@countyarts.ca to learn more.